Minecraft Server Setup for Development

 LuckPerms

-Baseline permission control.
-Add basic groups early so you test real permission gates not op-only flows.
+Add LuckPerms early.
+Basic groups let you test real permission gates instead of op-only flows.

-Optional later: timing tools, log tail utilities, database viewer for embedded data.
+Optional tools can come later: timing helpers, log tail tools, and a database viewer for embedded data.

 Fast Iteration Loop